shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 mkdir blog-review-card && cd blog-review-card
 ```

-### 2. When you are inside the `blog-review-card` directory run this command:
+### 2. When you are inside the `blog-review-card` directory, run this command:

 ```bash
 npm create vite@latest .
 ```

-You will be prompted by ViteJS for some options regarding the setup of your
+You will be prompted by ViteJS for options regarding the setup of the
 project.
-Just select `Vanilla` and `JavaScript` since this is just a simple project.
+For this simple project, select `Vanilla` and `JavaScript`.

-After providing your options on the prompts, you will see something like
+After providing your options to the prompts, you will see something like
 this:

 ```bash